Correspondence from the Western Region

-The Electoral Commission on Thursday, October 1, 2020, re-opened the exercise for those who could not participate during the 38-day mass registration exercise.
+The Electoral Commission of Ghana opened its District offices across the country on Thursday, October 1, 2020, for eligible Ghanaians who are 18 years and others who were not able to register during the 38-day nationwide registration exercise.

 Send your news stories to and features to .
 Chat with us via WhatsApp on +233 55 2699 625.